t-davidson/hate-speech-and-offensive-language/README.md

 We would also appreciate it if you could fill out this short [form](https://docs.google.com/forms/d/e/1FAIpQLSdrPNlfVBlqxun2tivzAtsZaOoPC5YYMocn-xscCgeRakLXHg/viewform?usp=pp_url&entry.1506871634&entry.147453066&entry.1390333885&entry.516829772) if you are interested in using our data so we can keep track of how these data are used and get in contact with researchers working on similar problems.

-If you have any questions please contact `trd54 at cornell.edu`.
+If you have any questions please contact `trd54 at cornell dot edu`.